WCSCourses/Helminths_2021/manuals/module_1_WBP1/module_1_WBP1.md

 ![](figures/figure_3.7.png)

 The “Exons” tab displays the sequence of individual exons in a table (useful if you’re interested in retrieving, say, only the sequence of exon 2), the “cDNA” tab has the cDNA sequence (the sequence you would get if you reverse transcribed mature mRNA), and the “Protein” tab has the amino acid sequence.
-All of the sequences can be downloaded in FASTA format - this is a text format that is widely used for representing sequences, which was introduced in module 1.
+All of the sequences can be downloaded in FASTA format - this is a text format that is widely used for representing sequences.
 It consists of a header line (a “>” character and a description or name of the sequence) followed by the sequence itself on the next line.
 As well as the sequences displayed in the browser, you can also choose to download, for example, genomic sequence, just UTRs etc.

 ![](figures/figure_3.8.png)

+Note that this protein sequence is what is known as a conceptual translation: the amino acids have not been sequenced directly, but we can infer the sequence given the predicted structure of the gene (the coordinates of the introns and exons), the underlying DNA sequence and a given codon usage table.

 #### Functional annotation: protein domains and GO terms <a name="functional_annotation"></a>

-Section on interproscan.
+How we do go from a string of amino acids to predicting what this protein might do in the cell?
+This is where another type of database comes in: protein family databases.

+For the vast majority of predicted protein sequences, nobody will have done an experiment to test what its function is.
+However, we can use the principle of **homology** to take proteins that are well-studied in one experimental system and infer that proteins of similar sequence in other organisms are likely to have the same function.
+In reality, protein sequences are analysed in terms of domains: these are subsequences of a protein that have a defined tertiary structure or sequence motif, conferring a defined function.
+A protein can consist of several domains.
+When comparing proteins between organisms, often the region encoding a protein domain is highly conserved whilst the bit that connects different domains together is more divergent.

+A well known example of a protein domain database is Pfam (http://pfam.xfam.org/).
+Pfam uses massive multiple alignments of all of the known proteins with a certain domain to capture a representative model of that domain.
+Other protein domain databases, that might use slightly different methods to define domains, are:  CATH, CDD, HAMAP, MobiDB Lite, Panther, PIRSF, PRINTS, Prosite, SFLD, SMART, SUPERFAMILY and TIGRfams.
+Luckily for us, all of these databases are united under the InterPro consortium (https://www.ebi.ac.uk/interpro/).

 * Click the “Protein summary” menu option in the navigation menu.